needmorecowbell/giggity/README.md

 ```

+**Example of Scraping a User**

+    `python3 giggity.py -a -O needmorecowbell.json -v -u needmorecowbell`

+- This will ask for authentication credentials, put the program into verbose mode, scrape github for the user needmorecowbell, then put the results into needmorecowbell.json

+**Example of Scraping an Organization**

+    `python3 giggity.py -a -o github -O github.json  `

+- This will ask for authentication, scrape the github organization on github, then put out the results in github.json

+**Giggity as a Module**

-giggity can also be used as a module -- all data is stored within orgTree as a nested dict.
+- giggity can also be used as a module -- all data is stored within orgTree as a nested dict.

 ```python
 import giggity